 2. Car insurance

-Take your Certificate of Insurance to prove you have car insurance and third party cover while driving abroad.
+Take your Certificate of Insurance with you to prove you have car insurance and third party cover while driving abroad.

-All car insurance providers are required to give you at least the minimum legally required cover in any EU country (third party liability cover in the UK) – but not all providers automatically extend this cover to include accidental damage or loss.
+Currently, all car insurance providers are required to give you at least the minimum legally required cover in any EU country (third party liability cover in the UK) – but not all providers automatically extend this cover to include accidental damage to, loss or theft of your own vehicle.

 3. Travel insurance